PhilippJunk/homelette/docs/docker.rst

 Setting up the docker image
 ---------------------------

-A bash script (``construct_homelette_image.sh`` found in ``homelette/docker/``) has been provided which automatically pulls the latest version of the homelette_template image from DockerHub and then attempts to construct the local homelette image with the given MODELLER license key:
+A bash script (``construct_homelette_image.sh`` found in ``homelette/docker/``) has been provided which automatically pulls the latest version of the homelette_template image from DockerHub and then attempts to construct the local homelette image with the given MODELLER license key.
+After downloading the script from Github, run

 .. code-block:: bash